silx-kit/silx/doc/source/Tutorials/fit.rst

 ************

 Let's demonstrate this process in a short example, using synthetic data.
-We create an array of synthetic data using a polynomial of degree 4, and try to use :func:`leastsq` to find back the same parameters used to create the synthetic data.
+We generate an array of synthetic data using a polynomial function of degree 4, and try to use :func:`leastsq` to find back the functions parameters.

 .. code-block:: python